turnerk/GooFit/README.md

         cd examples/simpleFit ; gmake all
 (you'll recall that you can set CUDALOCATION and TARGET_OMP on the command line instead of modifying the Makefile)

+* For MPI users:
+ * Uses MPI_CXXFLAGS and MPI_LIBS environment variables to include the current mvapich working environment.
+These will need to be configured in order to compile correctly.

 Running the Example Fit